Chat Usage

 - Send: Click the Send icon (paper airplane icon) or press Enter.

-Your new conversation will now appear in the CONVERSATIONS sidebar on the left.
+- The new conversation is created and appears in the CONVERSATIONS sidebar on the left.

 Creating a New Folder¶